All Episodes

 We are a land where pictures are what form opinions.

-So if you are a little guy and it happens to you, some big entity comes along and has designs on your property, put sandbags around your homes, put barbed wire around your home, start wearing World War I or World War II helmets, go out and grab a rifle with some bayonets, maybe get some machine guns with those hand guided belts of bullets, just put them, it can be fake, it doesn't matter.
+So if you are a little guy and it happens to you, some big entity comes along and has designs on your property, put sandbags around your homes, put barbed wire around your home, start wearing World War I or World War II helmets.

-You're gonna have to do it that way.
+You're going to have to do it that way because you can't.

 You cannot rely on the courts of this country to interpret the Constitution properly.